 “Right.
 Hang back a minute, let me go look around in there first, make sure all my pornography is put away.
 When I give you the signal, come across.”

-Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old fenders.
+Percy grinned as Shakes lowered himself down the side and leapt nimbly over the dangerous gap between the two boats, where the chop occasionally ground the two walls of rusting steel against each other, crushing the breath out of the cracked old fenders.
 He disappeared through the sail hatch of the Gnat.

 “Interesting character,” said Hemi.

-“Solo operators… nobody who is comfortable spending days or weeks at sea alone—eating fucking cold canned food no less—ever totally has their head screwed on right.
+“Solo operators . . . nobody who is comfortable spending days or weeks at sea alone—eating fucking cold canned food no less—ever totally has their head screwed on right.
 Anyway, it doesn’t matter how pleasant a person he is.
 The question is, do you think there’s anything you can do with that boat that’s going to help us?”

 “I am not entirely hopeful.
 It is not much of a craft, and is not likely to have much in the way of resources aboard.
 Frankly, I am surprised he is not lost and dead in the water himself.”

-“Find us something Hemi.
+“Find us something, Hemi.
 But don’t do anything to set that tweaked motherfucker off while you’re over there.”

 “I shall be like a lamb among the lions.”

-From the sail of the Gnat Shakes’ head and arm popped up and gestured.
-“Come on over man-mountain.
+From the sail of the Gnat, Shakes’s head and arm popped up and gestured.
+“Come on over, man-mountain.
 Mind the fuckin’ gap!”

 Hemi’s size made for a thrilling sight as he hopped the crunching span between the two boats, but he proved just as nimble as Shakes had been.
 Hemi was wearing heavy but conventional leather boots, and the water washing the deck of the Gnat soaked the lower part of his legs.
-The tweed pants of his suit turned a dark and sagging color.
+The tweed pants of his suit turned dark and sagging.
 He stepped over the open hatch into the sail, and from where Percy was watching, it seemed for a moment like there was no way his bulk would get down that tiny hole.
 But Hemi lithely disappeared into the boat.

 Percy gave Bastian a pull on the sleeve, and he tossed a smoked-out butt into the ocean before they climbed up the sail and back inside the Prospect.